Skip to main content

 • Keep your seed phrase only on paper, in a secret and secure location.

-• DO NOT keep your seed phrase on any electronic medium, like the cloud, on your computer, on a USB drive, etc.
+• DO NOT keep your seed phrase on any electronic medium connected to the internet, e.g., cloud services, password managers, your daily computer, etc.

 • Never enter your seed or mnemonic phrase directly into a website.

-• Your seed phrase is meant as a backup in case you lose access to your wallet.
+• Your seed phrase is a backup in case you lose access to your wallet.
 Use it only for that purpose and only in wallets you've used before and trust.

-• Store your assets in cold storage, like a hardware wallet or Parity Signer.
+• Store your assets in cold storage, like a hardware wallet or Polkadot Vault.

-For any potential scam, always be sure to do a background check on the source, i.e, look at any username, email, YouTube channel name, URL, etc. If something seems fishy, that's because it likely is.
+For any potential scam, always do a background check on the source, i.e., look at any username, email, YouTube channel name, URL, etc. If something seems fishy, that's because it likely is.
 Never enter any personal data if you feel the source could be a scam.
-Feel free to check with Polkadot's official support..
+Feel free to check with Polkadot's official support.

 The extension uses crowd-sourced anti-phishing measures to automatically prevent your browser from displaying known phishing or scam sites.
 They will be blocked upon loading, helping to prevent you from visiting these sites and thus falling for them.